JacksonRice6/megr2156-portfolio/docs/assignments/A05/index.md

 (img2)

 Starting with part A, which is a cylinder, I needed to determine its radius.
 For the length I assumed 1 inch, really it just needed to be bigger than the width of the strap.
-I used the equation: $\sqrt{3x-1}$
+I used the equation: r = $\cbrt{4*Z/pi}$

 ## Decide